Radicalware/Haste/README.md

 ## MultiPlatform

 f = Find File (v6.4.0)
-    1. Used to find filenames with multi-threading and C++ based Regex
+    a.
+Used to find filenames with multi-threading and C++ based Regex
-    2. You can limit the threadcount but default is to use all availible threads
+    b.
+You can limit the threadcount but default is to use all availible threads

 afs = advanced file search (v6.4.0)
-    1. Used to recursively find text files with multi-threading and C++ based Regex
+    a.
+Used to recursively find text files with multi-threading and C++ based Regex
-    2. You can limit the threadcount but default is to use all availible threads
+    b.
+You can limit the threadcount but default is to use all availible threads

 ## Windows

 l.exe = Windows version of ls (v5.0.0)
-    1. Used like Linux based ls
+    a.
+Used like Linux based ls
-    2.  easier to read than dir because it allows you to see file type by color
+    b.  easier to read than dir because it allows you to see file type by color
-    3. You can sort via alphabetically (default) or by text size (to view more on a page)
+    c.
+You can sort via alphabetically (default) or by text size (to view more on a page)
-    4.  dir format has color coding
+    d.  dir format has color coding
-    5. Both linux style ls method and windows style dir method will seperate dirs and files
+    e.
+Both linux style ls method and windows style dir method will seperate dirs and files

 ## Nix (Linux/OSX)

 stty_shell.cpp
-    1. Use this to help automate getting an stty remote shell on your Nix remote target
+    a.
+Use this to help automate getting an stty remote shell on your Nix remote target
-    2. This tool requires that your target have python installed.
+    b.
+This tool requires that your target have python installed.

 ## Linux

 alsr
-    1. Allows for easy viewing of your aslr sate
+    a.
+Allows for easy viewing of your aslr sate
-    2. You an easily change your aslr state with this as well
+    b.
+You an easily change your aslr state with this as well